dmead28/WebViewJSInteraction/README.md

 # WebViewJSInteraction

-Testing (proof of concept) for interacting with webView using urls.
+Testing (proof of concept) for TWO-WAY interaction with webView using urls.